Zenika/kafka-training-lab/training/lab_03_create_a_kafka_consumer.md

 Then, you need to actually request the next messages using the `poll()` method from the `KafkaConsumer` class.
 The `poll()` method doesn't actually send a request to the cluster immediately.
 Instead, it sends several parallel `fetch` requests to several brokers of the cluster.
-Each fetch request will come back with a certain number of messages accross several partitions for the subscribed topics.
+Each fetch request will come back with a certain number of messages across several partitions for the subscribed topics.

 The method `poll()` returns `KafkaRecords`, a list of records.
 Order of these records is preserved in a single partition.